 A concussion—often referred to as a “mild” traumatic brain injury—is a common injury to suffer, particularly in car accidents.
 Many people believe that the only way to suffer a concussion is to hit one’s head and are, therefore, surprised to find out that they suffered a concussion in a car accident when they do not recall hitting their head on anything.
-Perhaps they didn’t—their seatbelts held them back and their airbags prevented their heads from striking the windshield or dashboard.
-Still, however, that jolt could have caused a concussion.
+Perhaps they didn’t—their seatbelts held them back, and their airbags prevented their heads from striking the windshield or dashboard.
+Still, however, that jolt might cause a concussion.

-Read on for more information about concussions, how they are caused, the dangers of this condition, and an explanation of how you can suffer this condition without hitting your head.
+Read on for more information about concussions, how they occur, the dangers of this condition, and an explanation of how you can suffer this condition without hitting your head.